olekscode/Blog/posts/normalization/index.md

 x_i' = \frac{x_i}{10^j}
 $$

 where $j$ is the smallest integer such that $ \max(|x_i'|) < 1 $.
-For example, let's use decimal scaling to normalize the following array of numbers:
+For example, let's use decimal scaling to normalize the following array of numbers: $X = \{ -100, 250, -300, 500, 974, 100 \}$.
+In this case, $j=3$ and $10^j=1000$, which gives us $X' = \{ -0.1, 0.25, -0.3, 0.5, 0.974, 0.1 \}$

-$$
-X = \{ -100, 250, -300, 500, 974, 100 \}
-$$

-In this case, $j=3$ and $10^j=1000$, which gives us:

-$$
-X' = \{ -0.1, 0.25, -0.3, 0.5, 0.974, 0.1 \}
-$$

-## Which Normalization Technique Should You Use?

-The most frequently used normalization techniques are the min-max normalization and z-score normalization.
-Other methods that I described in the previous section can be useful in some special cases.
-For example, clipping can be used to remove outliers, log scaling can help if your data is shifted to the left.

-The main difference between min-max and z-score normalization techniques in that the prior one requires you to know the range of your data.
-If you are using normalization with a supervised learning algorithm when new values can come after training, those values can fall outside of the range, which would cause min-max normalization to exceed its bounds.
-On the other handm if you are using an unsupervised learning algorithm such as k-means clustering and you will not be applying your trained model to the new data, you can use min-max.
-The advantage of min-max over z-score is that we know the resulting range [0,1].

 ## Confusing Terminology

-As it is with many concepts in the field of machine learning and AI, the terminology which is used to described normalization is very inconsistent accross literature.
+As it is with many concepts in machine learning and AI, the terminology that is used to describe normalization is inconsistent accross literature.
 In some articles, the term _"normalization"_ refers to the min-max technique only and is contrasted with a z-score _"standardization"_.
 Other articles use the term _"scaling"_ for min-max and reserve _"normalization"_ for z-score.

 Perhaps, this confusion comes from the field of statistics, where _"normalization"_ sometimes has other connotations (e.g. transforming data to better fit the normal districution).

-I adopt the terminology that is more commonly used in data processing: _"normalization"_ and _"standardization"_ are two terms that can be used interchangeably and encapsulate different techniques such as _"min-max normalization"_ (a.k.a. _"linear scaling"_) and _"z-score normalization"_.
+I adopt the terminology that is more common in data processing: _"normalization"_ and _"standardization"_ are two terms that can be used interchangeably and encapsulate different techniques such as _"min-max normalization"_ (a.k.a. _"linear scaling"_) and _"z-score normalization"_.

 ## References